astropy/specreduce/docs/index.rst

 basic spectroscopic reduction, currently encompassing the following three tasks:

 #.
 Determining the trace of a spectrum dispersed in a 2D image, either by setting a flat
-   trace or fitting a spline, polynomial, or other model to the positions of the dispersed spectrum.
+   trace, providing a custom trace array, or fitting a spline, polynomial, or other model to the positions of the dispersed spectrum.
 #.
 Generating a background based on a region on one or both sides of this trace, and making
    available the background image, 1D spectrum of the background, and the background-subtracted image.